 To offer ongoing support for the small group leaders, FGC also hosts a series of optional conference calls on topics of interest to the leaders, such as sharing strategies for using the materials, facilitating deep conversations, incorporating newcomers into the groups, and so on.

 There is a closed Facebook group for small group leaders to share ideas and offer support.
-We will offer an in-person train-the-trainers gathering in 2017 for small group leaders who would like to become more involved in supporting and spreading Spiritual Deepening within their region or yearly meeting.

 What is the difference between the Spiritual Deepening eRetreat and the in-person small group?